udegenh1/genAI-Talk-January-2026/README.md

-In this repository you will find the slides, my personal notes, prmpts and all chats that are mentioned in the talk but are too long to put on the slides.
+In this repository you will find the slides, my personal notes, prompts and all chats that are mentioned in the talk but are too long to put on the slides.
 **This repo is under active development and may change without warning**.